 Graceful Bread Consumption

 Bread is never cut with a knife.
-We break bread into bite-sized pieces, buttering one piece at a time.
-This method preserves table cleanliness and reflects classical etiquette standards.
+Instead, we break bread into bite-sized pieces and butter one piece at a time.
+As a result, this method preserves table cleanliness and reflects classical etiquette standards.

 Utensil Signals and Placement